-Staff should refer to the Hospice website or Policies and Procedures folder on the 'N' drive for the most up to date Policy.
-If the review date of this document has expired it is still valid for 3 months.
+Staff should refer to the Hospice website for the most up to date policy.
+If the review date of this document has passed it is still valid for 3 months.
 After that staff should seek advice from their clinical lead or manager.